Living Theatre – A History of a Vibrant Art Form

 The Renaissance also saw the rise of commedia dell’arte, an improvisational form of Italian theatre characterized by stock characters, elaborate costumes, and comic routines.
 Its influence can still be felt in modern comedy and performance styles.

-Read: Unlocking the Secrets of Life – Your Guide to the Biology Laboratory Manual, 13th Edition PDF
+Read: Unleash the Fury of the Swordsmith Village Arc – Your Guide to the Demon Slayer Manga PDF

 The 17th century witnessed the development of professional theatres and the emergence of playwrighting as a distinct profession.
 Molière, the celebrated French playwright, gained fame for his witty comedies that satirized social foibles and human nature.
 His plays, along with those of Shakespeare, solidified the importance of theatre as a platform for social commentary and human exploration.